horovod/horovod/docs/conda.rst

 Wrapping it all up in a Bash script
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-We typically wrap these commands into a shell script :code:`create-conda-env.sh`.
+We typically wrap these commands into a shell script ``create-conda-env.sh``.
 Running the shell script will set the Horovod build variables, create the Conda environment, activate the Conda environment, and built JupyterLab with any additional extensions.